Configuring Polaris

 This page provides information on how to configure Apache Polaris (Incubating).
 Unless stated otherwise, this information is valid both for Polaris Docker images (and Kubernetes deployments) as well as for Polaris binary distributions.

-Note: for Production tips and best practices, refer to Configuring Polaris for Production.
+For Production tips and best practices, refer to Configuring Polaris for Production.

 First off, Polaris server runs on Quarkus, and uses its configuration mechanisms.
 Read Quarkus configuration guide to get familiar with the basics.